 While it's easy to get caught up in the luxury of it all, pricing out your jetted tub installation can be a total reality check.
 A whirlpool tub installation can bring a hefty cost, especially if you're going to hire a professional.
 Here’s everything you need to know.

 How Much Does a Jetted Tub Cost?

-Installing a tub costs $700 on average, but once you add high-end features like bubbles and jets, the price can quickly mount up to $18,000, according to HGTV.
+Installing a tub costs $6,500 (CAD 8,400) on average.
+However, once you factor in costs for wiring the jets or expanding the bath floor, the price can quickly mount up to $17,000 (CAD 21,900), according to Bob Vila.
 The cost of having a professional come in to install your tub will also vary based on where you live.

 Factors Influencing Cost